phianne/ComSci2-Q-project/README.md

 #Project name: PhiCaBook

 #Project Description
-this project will help the user organize, store, update, and delete the list of depts from their shops
+This project will help the small store owners organize, store, update, and delete the list of depts 0f their customers